Batmanian/KeithDunstan/src/posts/no-brains-at-all/12_jumping_the_generation_gap.md

 Education covered a broad spectrum at this American school, and the liberal arts teacher was particularly gifted.
 He helped make Jane's year fascinating.
 She could choose her own subjects within liberal arts; alas, none of them were much help for her future Matriculation exams, although they were splendid right then.
 She picked such areas as public speaking, poetry and American history.
 Her fine teacher inspired her to study the wonders of T. S. Eliot, and they made a special study of a famous American musical and how it was put together.

-During the year the liberal arts teacher rnadc the students do a thesis.
+During the year the liberal arts teacher made the students do a thesis.
 Jane chose relations between blacks and whites in the United States.
 This was a matter of some wonder to Sam and Mary.
 Why would an Australian girl want to research such a difficult subject?
 Growing up in North Carolina, Sam and Mary had been very close to black repression, and here was Jane studying the activities of the Black Panthers and bringing home books by black radicals.
 Yet everyone was co-operative, and as a climax Jane spent several days at an all-black school in an industrial suburb of Toledo.

 'At first I was pretty frightened', Jane recalls.
 But I think it made a difference being a foreign student and they asked questions about Australia.
 They didn't even know where Australia was.
 I remember they had this wonderful school assembly with music and they all clapped hands and sang.
 It was a real culture shock for me.
 Then I was billeted with a young black girl and her grandmother.
 We went out to a party where they played all the glorious black soul music I had never heard before.'